 Being new to this "goddamned shooting gallery", the attached American infantry divisions learnt quickly but suffered terribly.
 Fog, confusion and determined German counterattacks in this area, saw the "Doughboys" well short of the mark in the early October light.
-Nevertheless, the overall pressure of these campaigns, using coordinated all arms tactics, rendered the once proud German Imperial Army to a shadow of it's former self.
-Mass "Field Grey" surrenders became the norm.
-Worn down to an appalling state, with crisis at all levels and a civil war brewing, their government saw no alternative but to submit to an armistice.
+Nevertheless, the overall pressure of these campaigns, using coordinated all arms tactics, paid off.
+For the Imperial German Army, the writing was very much on the wall.

 As for my Diorama, I was tied down with so many problems that I had to rethink the time and place for my final destination.

-This has been a long journey indeed and even though I didn't "get there" in the end, on the other hand ...: "The way was very much the goal itself".
+This Dio has been a very long journey indeed and even though I didn't "get there" with my first attempt - I'm still happy with the result ...
+"The way was the goal itself".

 "The prodigal son returneth" ...